Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Conclusions

 \section{Conclusions}

-More supercapacitors do not always guarantee a better overall performance especially when the total mass of the HESS is limited due to the fact that the energy density of the supercapacitor is quite poor and it can be exhausted very fast even if it has high power density.
-However, we are able to obtain a pretty good balanced performance with less supercapatitors and the optimized EMS by the proposed optimization framework.
+More supercapacitors do not always guarantee a better overall performance especially when the total mass of the hybrid energy storage system is limited due to the fact that the energy density of the supercapacitor is quite poor and it can be exhausted very fast even if it has high power density.
+However, we are able to obtain a pretty good balanced performance with less supercapatitors and the optimized power management system by the proposed optimization framework.
 The proposed Bi-level optimal sizing and control framework in this work makes it possible to obtain the global optimal solutions since it enables the optimization algorithm to search both the design and control parameters simultaneously.
-The user could choose the favored sizing solution from the obtained Pareto frontier packaged with the optimal membership functions based on a preferred compromise between the two objectives.
-The obtained global optimal sizing parameters and optimal parameters of the real-time controller on the Pareto frontier can be put into real-time implementations.
+The user could choose the favored sizing solution from the obtained Pareto front packaged with the optimal membership functions based on a preferred compromise between the two objectives.
+The obtained global optimal sizing parameters and optimal parameters of the real-time controller on the Pareto front can be put into real-time implementations.
 In addition to the Bi-level optimal sizing and control framework, the devised vectorized fuzzy inference system with standard interfaces can be used in other kinds of real time feedback control problems, in particular, it can assist to dramatically improve the computational efficiency when needs to optimize the parameters of fuzzy logic controller.